Prince527GitHub/ServerSMP-BOT/README.md

+### This Github repo for the bot is depricated, for the new repo go [here](https://github.com/Prince527GitHub/ServerSMP-BOT/)

 # ServerSMP - BOT

 This is a discord bot, that has a lot of stuff in it like meme's, economy, admin, extra, etc.